Kara’s Stage 1B Synovial Sarcoma Story

 I definitely got extremely fatigued.
 I did get burns, but I am a clean beauty enthusiast and started to lean into that more as well.
 As I started to expand my knowledge about wellness, clean beauty was a part of that.

 I did see burns during the latter part for a couple weeks and saw peeling, but I was really diligent about applying creams, serums, and oils.

 Overall, it was such a beautiful and celebratory moment.
 I flew with a ton of my friends to Colorado.
-We had a celebration, a party, and at the end of the day, tons of mixed emotions but the majority were so positive.
+We had a celebration, a party.
+At the end of the day, tons of mixed emotions, but the majority were so positive.